The radical of functorially finite subcategories: The infinite radical and the representation type of functorially finite subcategories

-In the proof of Theorem \ref{main}, we observe that if an $n$-homological pair $(\Lambda,\mcm)$ is of finite type then there exists an integer $d\geq1$ such that $\rad^d_{\mcm}=0$.
-Such an integer $d$ is called the {\em nilpotency index} of the radical of $\mcm$.
-Specially, $\rad^{2^b-1}_{\mcm}=0$ where $b$ is the maximal length of indecomposable $\Lambda$-modules in $\mcm$.
-Due to using Harada--Sai Lemma, the nilpotency index $2^b-1$ is called Harada--Sai bound.
+Let $\mcc$ be a functorially finite subcategory of $\modd\Lambda$ which contains $\Lambda$ or $D\Lambda$.
+In the proof of Theorem \ref{main}, we observe that if $\mcc$ is of finite representation type then there exists an integer $d\geq1$ such that $\rad^d_{\mcc}=0$.
+Such an integer $d$ is called the {\em nilpotency index} of the radical of $\mcc$.
+Specially, $\rad^{2^b-1}_{\mcc}=0$ where $b$ is the maximal length of indecomposable $\Lambda$-modules in $\mcc$.
+Due to Harada--Sai Lemma, the nilpotency index $2^b-1$ is called Harada--Sai bound.

-For $n=1$, according to the Auslander's works, we have $\modd\Lambda$ is of finite representation type if and only if $\rad^\infty_{\mcm}=0$ if and only if every family of monomorphisms between indecomposable objects in $\modd\Lambda$ is noetherian if and only if every family of epimorphisms between indecomposable objects in $\modd\Lambda$ is conoetherian (for example see \cite[Theorem 3.1]{Au2} and \cite[Theorem A]{AuL}).
-Motivated by these results we pose the following question.

-\begin{question} Let $(\Lambda,\mcm)$ be an $n$-homological pair with $n\geq2$. \begin{itemize} \item[(a)] Assume that every family of monomorphisms between indecomposable $\Lambda$-modules in $\mcm$ is noetherian.
-Is the $n$-homological pair $(\Lambda,\mcm)$ of finite type? \item[(b)] Assume that every family of epimorphisms between indecomposable $\Lambda$-modules in $\mcm$ is conoetherian.
-Is the $n$-homological pair $(\Lambda,\mcm)$ of finite type? \end{itemize} \end{question}